alexandrelefourner/neural_networks_tutorial/README.md

 # 1. Neural Network principles notebook

-The [notebook](../blob/master/1.
-Neural Network principles exercices.ipynb) and [its solution](../blob/master/1.
-Neural Network principles solutions.ipynb) provide a first touch with the building blocks of low level neural networks.
+The exercice notebook and its solution provide a first touch with the building blocks of low level neural networks.

-The video is available [on youtube](https://www.youtube.com/watch?v=XJu-ZzE3sUo)
+The video is available [on youtube](https://www.youtube.com/watch?v=XJu-ZzE3sUo).

 # License